-Signed
+Signed Midulle Brahner

-Accounting Officer - M Brabner
+Accountin ng Officer - M Brabner

+Date 17 December 2024

-Statement of the chair of governors
+Statemer nt of the chair of governors

-On behalf of the corporation, I confirm that the accounting officer has discussed their statement of regularity, propriety and compliance with the board and that I am content that it is materially accurate.
+f of the corporation, I confirm that the accounting officer has discussed their statement of regularity and compliance with the board and that I am content that it is materially accurate.

+Signed Paul Walter

-Chair - P. Walker
+Chair - P .
+Walker

+5.4 17 December 2024

+Date